Ottawa County License Hearing Guide

 Possible Outcomes

-- Suspension Upheld: The ALJ rules in favor of the BMV, and your license suspension remains in effect.
+- Suspension Upheld: The BMV finds sufficient evidence to justify the suspension, and your license remains suspended.

-- What You Can Drive For: A restricted license typically allows you to drive to and from work, school, medical appointments, and court-ordered treatment programs.
+- What You Can Drive For: A restricted license typically limits you to driving for essential purposes such as going to and from work, attending school, or receiving medical treatment.

-- Costs and Application Process: You'll need to apply for a restricted license through the court.
-The application process involves submitting documentation and paying a fee.
+- Costs and Application Process: Applying for a restricted license involves filing an application with the court and paying applicable fees.

-- IID Requirement: In some cases, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a restricted license.
-An IID requires you to blow into the device before starting your car, and it prevents the car from starting if it detects alcohol.
+- IID Requirement: Depending on the circumstances of your DUI and any prior offenses, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a restricted license.

 Getting Your License Back